 Accommodating the will of the people of Toledo, the band returned to Tony Packo's Friday, August 21, 1981.
 The Cafe has remodeled the rest rooms, added another room to handle the large crowds, and converted a back room to a balcony.

-The band has become very popular and plays many jobs outside of Packo's.
-For the past few years, the group has averaged almost one night a week besides its regular stint at the East Side Emporium.
+The band has been very popular and plays many what are called outside jobs.
 These jobs consist mainly of dances, dinners, weddings, and parties.
 Other gigs include playing for jazz clubs, festivals, and funerals.

 Jazz clubs that the Cakewalkin' Jass Band has played for are the Detroit Hot Jazz Society, the Indianapolis Jazz Club (IJC), the Classic Jazz Society of Southwestern Ohio, the Charleston (West Virginia) Jazz Club, the Potomac River Jazz Club (PRJC), the Detroit Windsor Jazz Club, the Vintage Jazz Club of Muskegon, Michigan, the Illiana Jazz Club, the Tack Room in Illiopolis, Illinois, and Earlyjas in Kent, Ohio.
-The first seven listed above have used the band on numerous occasions.
 Clarinetist and leader, Ray Heitger, has been made an honorary life member of the IJC.

-The bands first festival was the Detroit-Windsor Jazz Festival. then came a four year run the annual Schuss Mountain (Mancelona, Michigan) Jazz Symposium - to which the band has returned many times.
+The bands first festival was the Detroit-Windsor Jazz Festival. then came a four year run the annual Schuss Mountain (Mancelona, Michigan) Jazz Symposium - to which the band returned to many times before the festival ended.
 The CJB was one of fifteen bands to participate in the World Championship of Jazz held in Indianapolis.
 Heitger was selected as one of the six outstanding musicians at the festival.
 Sandwiched among these was a small jazz festival held at Bowling Green State University, Bowling Green, Ohio.
 Starting in 1978, the band has played an unprecedented seventeen years at the Bix Beiderbecke Memorial Jazz Festival in Davenport, Iowa.
 This event draws well over 20,000 jazz fans.
 The CJB has also played the prestigious St. Louis Ragtime Festival, and twice the largest festival in the country, the Sacramento (California) Dixieland Jubilee attracting over 250,000 fans.
 1988 was the third year since 1984 to play the Sturgis Falls Dixieland Jazz Fest in Cedar Falls, Iowa.
 1987 marked the fourth time that the band had played the Olde Towne Jazz Festival in Traverse City, Michigan, since playing the first in 1980.
 The CJB has helped to inaugurate two new Midwest festivals: In 1985 the Central Ohio Dixieland Jazz Festival (also playing it in 1986 and 1987) in Columbus, Ohio; in 1986 the "Banks of the Wabash" Traditional Jazz Festival in Terre Haute, Indiana (the band returned to Terre Haute in 1987 - unfortunately, its last year); and in 1996 The Greater DesMoines Good Time Jazz Festival, returning again in 1997.
 The CJB played the very popular Central City Jazz Festival in Central City, Colorado in 1988 and 1990.
 Also in 1990, the band played its first Northern Michigan Dixieland Weekend in Bay View, Michigan.
 1991 saw the band perform at the 12th Annual San Diego Thanksgiving Dixieland Jazz Festival in California.
+The Central Ohio Hot Jazz Society still uses the CJB most every year for their Fall Festival in Columbus.
+The band’s piano player, Ragtime Rick, has started a new festival to replace the Earlyjas Jazz Festival in Strongsville, OH, with the Gruglefest in Toledo.
+The CJB played the first and most of the Strongsville fests and is the house band for the Gruglefest.

 There have been about twelve funerals that the CJB has played for including that of two of the Cafe owners, the late Tony Packo Sr.'s wife Rose Packo and her daughter Nancy Packo Horvath.
 Two of these were in the true New Orleans tradition with the up-tempo happy jazz after the burial following the somber dirges at the service.